Angelo Dawkins: Evolve (2018–2019)

 On October 28, 2018, The Street Profits made their first appearance at Evolve 114, winning the Evolve Tag Team Championship by defeating The Doom Patrol.
 They would successfully defend the titles against the likes of The WorkHorsemen, AR Fox and Leon Ruff, Austin Theory and Harlem Bravado, and The Skulk.
 At Evolve 123, they lost the titles to The Unwanted.
 At Evolve 124, on March 16, 2019, they made their final Evolve appearance, teaming with Velveteen Dream to defeat The Unwanted in a six-man tag team match.

 Other media

 Angelo Dawkins at Axxess in April 2018.

-As Angelo Dawkins, he made his video game debut as a playable character in WWE 2K19, and has since appeared in WWE 2K20, WWE 2K22, WWE 2K23, WWE 2K24, and WWE 2K25.
+As Angelo Dawkins, he made his video game debut as a playable character in WWE 2K19, and has since appeared in WWE 2K20, WWE 2K Battlegrounds, WWE 2K22, WWE 2K23, WWE 2K24, WWE 2K25, and WWE 2K26.

 Personal life

 Gordon married Grace Russo on June 30, 2024.
 They have two sons (born July 2020 and September 2024).

-On March 16, 2024 Gordon revealed that his mother had died.
+On March 16, 2024, Gordon revealed that his mother had died.

 He is an avid supporter of the Ohio State Buckeyes, the Cincinnati Bengals, the Los Angeles Lakers, and Real Madrid.